Managing your Universal Credit claim

 If you or your partner have received any wages or income since applying for Universal Credit these will be taken into account when calculating your first payment.
 Remember to keep checking your online journal for messages from DWP.

-People can still make applications for benefits online if they are eligible.
+You can still make applications for benefits online if you are eligible.
 Find out more about making a new claim

-See the frequently asked questions on suspending jobcentre appointments.
+See the frequently asked questions on jobcentre appointments.

 DWP can support you if you are a victim of domestic abuse.
 We are here to help.